-- While the lentils are cooking, make the sauce.
+- Next, while the lentils are cooking, make the sauce.
 Saute the onions and bell pepper.
 Stir in the garlic, spices, tomato sauce and tangy ingredients like mustard and pickle juice.
 Toss in a bit of maple syrup to sweeten the pot.

 Spoon onto buns and top with tangy anything like pickled onions, jalapeños, pickles, plenty of mustard and/or a big pile of cooling, creamy coleslaw.

 A few glugs of Tabasco are a nice addition too.

 It’s simple dinners like this that I like to keep in mind when I’m craving comfort food, yet need it quick.
 Vegetarian sloppy Joes deliver every time!

 - Pair this vegetarian sloppy joe with your favorite coleslaw, Broccoli Slaw with Golden Raisins and Walnuts, tater tots, onion rings and/or Texas Potato Salad for the full experience!

 - Adding a few onion rings on top offers a little crunch too.